SLesche/r-for-empra/learners/setup.md

 When you start RStudio, you’ll see two key regions in the interface: the console pane and the output pane.
 For now, all you need to know is that you type the R code in the console pane and press enter to run it.
 You’ll learn more as we go along!

-Figure 2: The RStudio IDE has two key regions: type R code in the console pane on the left, and look for plots in the output pane on the right.

 ## Data
 <!--
 FIXME: place any data you want learners to use in `episodes/data` and then use